The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 The Spanish team between 2008 and 2012 were widely regarded as one of the best international squads of all time.
 Not only did they win both European Championships, but in 2010 they also won the World Cup.

 The team had an abundance of talent on offer, with the likes of David Villa, Fernando Torres, Iker Casillas, Carlos Puyol, Andres Iniesta and Xavi, to name just a few.
-What’s most impressive is that throughout both the 2008 and 2012 campaigns, they lost no games in the group stage and drew only 1, with 11 wins from a possible 12, a feat that has never been matches at the European Championships.
+What’s most impressive is that throughout both the 2008 and 2012 campaigns, they lost no games in the group stage and drew only one, with 11 wins from a possible 12, a feat that has never been matches at the European Championships.
 They were also the first team to win back to back tournaments.